Adrasteon/gemini-fs/README.md

         *   A preview of the Gemini-generated content is shown for confirmation before the file is created.
 (Implemented and Tested)
     *   `/write <filePath> <description>`: Modify existing files, with Gemini proposing changes based on your instructions.
 (Framework in place, webview confirmation implemented, full Gemini content generation/diffing and end-to-end flow under active development).
     *   `/delete <filePath>`: Securely delete files and folders.
 (Framework in place, webview confirmation implemented, end-to-end flow under active development).
+*   **Context Management for Chat:**
+    *   `/context <filePath>`: Loads the content of the specified file into the chat context for subsequent Gemini queries.
+    *   `/context <folderPath>`: Loads the content of all files (non-recursively) from the specified folder into the chat context.
+    *   `/context list`: Displays the list of files currently loaded in the context.
+    *   `/context clear`: Clears all files from the chat context.
 *   **Secure Operations:** All file system interactions are carefully validated to ensure they occur within the boundaries of your open workspace and require explicit confirmation for any modifications or deletions.
 *   **(Planned) Natural Language & Accessibility Features:**
     *   **Voice Control:** Interact with Gemini and the extension using voice commands (Voice-to-Text).